Nullreff/redpile-old/README.md

-Redpile - High Performance Redstone
+Redpile
 =======

-Redpile is a high performance implementation of redstone from Minecraft.
+Redpile is a high performance implementation of redstone for Minecraft.
 It is currently a work in progress and should not be used for anything important.
 What follows is a specification for what I anticipate building.
 None of this is actually implemented...  yet.

 Buiding
 -------